SELECT WORK

 Workflow automations were created using Salesforce's Process Builder.
 As the sole designer and implementer, I became a Salesforce Administrator in order to set up Pogo Park's instance and customize its workflows, saving office staff countless hours by automating repetitive tasks.

-CLOSEUP OF SLIDE 2 [Scroll → ↓ to view more.]
+CLOSEUP OF NEW INCOME PROCESS FLOW [Scroll → ↓ to view more.]

 My process began with this sketchnote, mapping out the existing ecosystem the office staff and development team were working in and where Salesforce integrations could streamline processes.